 Cryonics is the preservation of the brain and the memories contained within it, with the hope of future revival.
 This includes the personality, emotions, and aspirations of the person, everything that makes them a unique individual.
 These memories might be recoverable in the distant future with high enough technology.
 Cryonics is not Suspended Animation.

-It would probably be 100 years or more before we could reconstruct the memories in a preserved brain.
+It would probably be more than 100 years before we could reconstruct the memories in a preserved brain.
 Reconstruction would require very advanced Future Technology but no new physics.
 It's a complex engineering problem, but one that we are likely to eventually solve.

-This is a very brief lay description of how we preserve a brain in an ideal situation.
+While we do not have these capabilities yet, this is a very brief lay description of how we plan to preserve a brain in an ideal situation.

 -Death is pronounced.